Péter Juhász (politician): Political career

-On 4 February 2017, Péter Juhász was elected as the party's new leader.
+On 4 February 2017, Juhász was elected as the party's new leader.
 He resigned as a member of the representative body in the 5th district in April.

 Since March, Juhász urged the election cooperation of those "democratic opposition parties", which refuse both the Orbán regime and the former governing left-wing parties, who represent the "world before 2010".
 Juhász called his concept as "New Pole" (Új Pólus), with the possible participation of the Politics Can Be Different (LMP), the Dialogue for Hungary (PM), the Hungarian Two-tailed Dog Party (MKKP) and the Momentum Movement, in addition to his party.
 With that statement, Juhász refused the cooperation with the Hungarian Socialist Party (MSZP), the Democratic Coalition (DK) and the Hungarian Liberal Party (MLP) for 2018 parliamentary election.
 According to a Medián opinion poll published in July 2017, this hypothetical alliance would receive 16 percent of the vote in the next election.
 While the Together and the PM renewed their alliance in accordance with Juhász's "New Pole" concept on 4 October 2017, both LMP and Momentum Movement had rejected the election cooperation with other parties.
-On 23 June 2017, MP Zsuzsanna Szelényi announced that she resigned from her position in the party leadership and quit Together, after losing the election for the party leadership in February against Péter Juhász.
+On 23 June 2017, MP Zsuzsanna Szelényi announced that she resigned from her position in the party leadership and quit Together, after losing the election for the party leadership in February against Juhász.
 She also disagreed with the new direction and method of politics, installed by Juhász and criticized the new president's guerrilla campaign methods and media PR campaigns and "ostentatious performances".
 She also said that she would retain her parliamentary mandate.

 In January 2018, leaders of the party announced that Together will participate in the 2018 national election separately.
 Former party president Viktor Szigetvári was nominated their candidate for the position of prime minister.
-Juhász intended to run as a candidate in the 5th district of Budapest, but, following a domestic violence scandal, when it was revealed that he assaulted his former life partner physically, withdrew his nomination in order to support a single opposition candidate against Fidesz politician István Hollik.
+Juhász intended to run as a candidate in the 5th district of Budapest, but, following a domestic violence scandal, when it was revealed that he assaulted his former life partner physically, (which were later proven false) withdrew his nomination in order to support a single opposition candidate against Fidesz politician István Hollik.
 The Together party failed to reach 5% electoral threshold, receiving 0.66 percent of the vote.
 According to the laws, Together had to repay the state aid of HUF 150 million to the state budget, as a result Juhász organized a fundraising campaign.
 The Together ceased to exist on 2 June 2018.